Number of generators of ideals in Jordan cells of the family of graded Artinian algebras of height two: Number of generators for multiblock partitions.

 \subsubsection{Elementary and non-elementary Hilbert functions.}

+A key aspect to understanding the family $\G_T$ is that, when the sequence $T$ of Equation \ref{Teq} has a constant subsequence $(s,s,\ldots)$ with $s<d$, the order of $T$, then $G_T$ splits into the direct product of simpler parameter spaces.
+We explain here briefly consequences for our analysis of generators for ideals in Jordan cells.
 We say that a sequence $T$ satisfying Equation \eqref{Teq} is \emph{elementary} if there is no integer $i\in [d,{\sf j}]$ such that $t_i=t_{i+1}<d$ \cite[\S 4Ai]{IY}; then we also say that $\G_T$ is elementary.
-It is well known that when a Hilbert function $T=H(R/I)$ satisfies $t_i=t_{i+1}=s<d$ then there is a form $f\in R_s$ such that If follows that $f| I_u$ for $u\le i+1$.
-This is usually shown using the properties of $\tau(V)=\dim_{\sf k} R_1V-\dim_{\sf k}V $ for vector subspaces $V\subset R_i$: this integer is the number of generators of an ``ancestor ideal'' $I=(V)\oplus_{u=1}^i V:R_u$, and $\tau (I_i)=1$ when $t_i=t_{i+1}$: see \cite[p.
-56]{Ia} or \cite[Lemma 2.2]{Ia2}.
+It is well known (see \cite[\S 4B]{Ia}, \cite[Lemma 2.2]{Ia2}) that when a Hilbert function $T=H(R/I)$ satisfies $t_i=t_{i+1}=s<d$ then there is a form $f\in R_s$ such that

+It follows that $f| I_u$ for $u\le i+1$.
+This is usually shown using the properties of $\tau(V)=\dim_{\sf k} R_1V-\dim_{\sf k}V $ for vector subspaces $V\subset R_i$: this integer is the number of generators of an ``ancestor ideal'' $I=(V)\oplus_{u=1}^i V:R_u$, and $\tau (I_i)=1$ when $t_i=t_{i+1}$ (ibid.).
 We will define implicitly in the next Theorem ``elementary factors'' $T(i)$ of Hilbert sequences $T$ which have constant subsequences of height $s<d$.
-These factors have no relation with the single block components $T_i$ for each $T$, defined in Equation \eqref{HFdecomposition}, and a major topic for us.
+These factors have no relation with the single-block components $T_i$ for each $T$, defined in Equation \eqref{HFdecomposition}, and a major topic for us.
 In fact if $T$ splits into elementary components $T(i)$ they are not usually single-block. \begin{lemma} \cite[Lemma 4.2]{IY} There is a decomposition of $\G_T$ as a product

 \end{lemma} \begin{proof} Assume there is a single maximal consecutive subsequence $t_i=t_{i+1}=\cdots =t_{i+k}=s$ with $k\ge 1$ and $s<d$.
 Then consider $T(1)=(1,2,\ldots,s_{s-1},s,\ldots ,s_{i+k},t_{i+k+1},\ldots ,t_{\sf j})$, and $T(2)$ defined by $T(2)_{u}=t_{u+s}-s$ for $u\le i-s$.
 Let $p_I\in \G_T$ be a point parametrizing the graded ideal $I$ such that $A=R/I$ satisfies $H(A)=T$.
 Then we let $I(1)=(f_s,I)$.
 We have $I_{u+s}=f_sV_{u}$ for $0\le u\le i-s$: we define $I(2)_u=V_u$ for $u\in [0, i-s]$.
 Then the pair $(I(1),I(2))$ determines $I$ and conversely.
 This proves the Lemma for $k=2$, it is straightfoward to extend it to $k\ge 2$. \end{proof}